wentaoshang/ndn-em/tutorial.md

 - `Nodes`, which describes individual NDN forwards inside the network;
 - `Matrices`, which describes the connectivity information between different pairs of nodes on each link, using the adjacency matrix data structure.

-We will explain how to write each section in the rest of this tutorial.
+Each of these sections contain one or more elements to describe each individual link, node or connectivity matrix.
+Those elements further contain one or more attributes (explained below) to specify the parameters of the entities they describe.
+The attributes can be either mandatory or optional.
+Omitting mandatory fields will cause the emulator to throw an error at the initialization phase.

 "Links" section
 ---------------

 The `Links` section contains one or more `Link` elements.
+Currently the emulator supports three attributes:

-For now, there is only one mandatory attribute for links: the link id, which is a mnemonic name for the individual LANs.
+- `Id`: a mnemonic name for the individual LANs.
+This attribute is mandatory.
-More attributes (such as link transmission rate) will be added later.
+- `TxRate`: the constant transmission rate on the link in kbits/s (we do not support link rate adaptation yet).
+This attribute is optional.
+If not specified, the default value is 40 kbits/s (one of the standard operation rate for 802.15.4).
+- `Mtu`: the link MTU in bytes.
+This attribute is optional.
+If not specified, the default value is 8800 bytes (the max size of NDN packets supported by ndn-cxx).

-Here is an example of the `Links` section that defines a single LAN called "homenet0":
+Here is an example of the `Links` section that defines a single LAN called "homenet0" with default TX rate and MTU:

 ```xml
 <Links>